DongKeon/webrtc-whisper-asr/README.md

 ## Overview

 This repository contains the Python client part of a WebRTC-based audio streaming solution with real-time Automatic Speech Recognition (ASR) using Faster Whisper.
 The client receives audio streams and processes them for real-time transcription.

+**Note**
-**Note:** The WebSocket signaling server used in this project is from [awrtc_signaling](https://github.com/because-why-not/awrtc_signaling) and is not included in this repository.
+- The WebSocket signaling server used in this project is from [awrtc_signaling](https://github.com/because-why-not/awrtc_signaling) and is not included in this repository.
+- The ASR component is based on the [Whisper Streaming](https://github.com/ufal/whisper_streaming) project.

 ## Features